 Ex-football star Mike Gambril meets Terry McKay on a flight to Sydney, which is forced to land on a small atoll.
-Both engaged to others, they become romantic on board the ship sent to take the 'plane passengers to a larger island.
-They agree to meet in New York three months later to see if the attraction is real.
+Both engaged to others, they become romantic on board the ship sent to take the passengers to a larger island.
+They agree to meet in New York City three months later to see if the attraction is real.
 One shows up, the other doesn't, but they run into each other afterwards.
 Written by

 Ron Kerrigan <firstname.lastname@example.org>

 7 of 8 people found this review helpful.

 Was this review helpful to you?